Misdemeanor Assault on A Female Defense Attorney in Wake County NC

 Complications in divorce and child custody matters.

-If you’ve been charged with a domestic violence assault, such as assault on a female, give Andrew McCoppin five minutes.
+If you’ve been charged with a domestic violence assault in North Carolina, such as assault on a female, give Andrew McCoppin five minutes.
 Let Attorney McCoppin explain how he can put his skills, experience, and dedication to work for you.
 His goal in every case is to thoroughly prepare for trial and make the government prove its case.
-Mr. McCoppin avoids plea bargains except as a measure of last resort.
+Mr. McCoppin avoids plea bargains with the district attorney except as a measure of last resort.

 Contact Andrew McCoppin to schedule a free consultation.
 For Wake County including Raleigh, Cary, Morrisville, Apex, Garner, Wake Forest, Rolesville, Wendell, Zebulon, Fuquay Varina and Holly Springs call McCoppin & Associates, Attorneys at Law, P.A., toll-free at 877-481-0011, or use our convenient online contact form.